Southern Culture & Civil War Cruise and Tour

 June 3-12, 2017

-Join President Kenneth R. Garren, Mrs. Sheila Garren, and Tom Cassidy ’73, director of advancement special events and initiatives, on a Southern Culture & Civil War Cruise and Tour: 7 nights aboard the American Queen, and a 2-night pre-cruise hotel stay.
+Join President Kenneth R. Garren, Mrs. Sheila Garren, and Tom Cassidy ’73, director of donor relations and special events, and other Lynchburg College alumni on a Southern Culture & Civil War Cruise and Tour: 7 nights aboard the American Queen, and a 2-night pre-cruise hotel stay.

 Enjoy an exclusive tour of Shiloh National Military Park and sumptuous dining options featuring regional cuisine by an award-winning culinary team.